juliushaertl/nextcloud-docker-dev/README.md

 sudo -E -u www-data php -dxdebug.remote_host=192.168.21.1 occ
 ```

+### Logging

+The log level is set inside `data/additional.config.php` which is mounted as a read only volume in the container.
+To adjust the loglevel change it in the file and restart the container.

 ### Useful commands

 - Restart apache to reload php configuration without a full container restart: `docker-compose kill -s USR1 nextcloud`